GrowthDeFi/growthdefi-v1-core/README.md

 Aave instead of Compound for the underlying lending market platform; 2) There is no liquidity mining.

-To summarize, deposits into a gaToken Type 2 contract are used to borrow DAI and mint gDAI.
-Withdrawals work the other way around, we redeem gDAI, repay the loan, and finally redeem the deposits tokens.
+To summarize, deposits into a gaToken Type 2 contract are used to mint the associated aToken and used as collateral to borrow DAI and mint gDAI.
+Withdrawals work the other way around, we redeem gDAI, repay the loan, and finally redeem the deposits aTokens.
 There are parameters to set the target collateralization ratio and margins for loans, in order to optimize operations and decrease gas consumption.

 Relevant implementation files: